aiijazfatima/dev-heatwave-aws-lakehouse/run-queries/run-queries.md

 - Connect to the Starter DB System.
 - Run queries with  HeatWave turned on.
 - Run queries with  HeatWave turned off.
-- Drop a table from the schema, airportdb.
+- Drop a table from the schema.

 ### Prerequisites